The UK has now left the EU and the arrangement which allows UK banks to trade in the EU (known as "passporting") has

 We use Citibank to pay pensions to overseas bank accounts.
 If you are interested in this service, then please complete a Mandate form.

-We need a couple of weeks notice to arrange these payments, as we need to verify the details you have provided with Citibank before we can make any payments to overseas accounts.
+We need to couple of weeks' notice to set this up with Citibank before we can make any payments to overseas accounts.

 Citibank charge a £2.74 administration fee per payment, which is deducted from your net pension as part of the transfer process to your overseas account.

 - Pensions increase

 Pensions are increased annually in line with the cost of living.
-They are based upon Government orders which are currently in line with the Consumer Price Index to September of the previous year.
+They are based upon Government orders which are currently in line with the Consumer Price Index (CPI) from September of the previous year.
 Pensions increases are determined by the HM Treasury and approved by Parliament.
-They take effect from April 2018.
+They take effect from April each year.